 As of 2012, the majority of environmental economists were employed in federal or state government, or in professional, scientific, and technical services.
 However, larger environmental consulting firms are now beginning to hire economists.
 Professionals in these positions help determine the financial and environmental costs of development projects, and may help project planners mitigate those costs.

 Economists themselves may be employed as project managers for development initiatives backed by large organizations such as the World Bank and U.S. Aid.
-These positions may involve travel to overseas destinations.
+These positions may involve travel to overseas destinations.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Environmental Economist Salary?

-While the U.S. Bureau of Labor Statistics (BLS) does not collect data on environmental economists specifically, the median annual wage for economists as a whole was $93,070 in 2013.
-Those working for the federal government typically earn the most, followed by those in management, scientific, and technical consulting services.
+While the U.S. Bureau of Labor Statistics (BLS) does not collect data on environmental economists specifically, the median annual wage for economists as a whole was $108,350 as of May 2020.
+Those working for the finance and insurance industry earned the most during this time, with a median salary of $129,060.*